Lantaka

-The Lantaka (Baybayin: pre virama: ᜎᜆᜃ: post virama: ᜎᜈ᜔ᜆᜃ) also known as rentaka (in Malay, jawi script: رنتاک) was a type of bronze portable cannon or swivel gun, sometimes mounted on merchant vessels and warships in Maritime Southeast Asia.
-It was commonly equipped by native seafaring vessels from the Philippines, Indonesia, Brunei, and Malaysia.
-Lela and rentaka are known by the Malays as meriam kecil (lit. "small cannon"), the difference is that rentaka is smaller in length and bore than a lela. and Lantakas are often called Kanyon in Filipino (literal meaning cannon).
+The lantaka (Baybayin (pre virama): ᜎᜆᜃ; post virama: ᜎᜈ᜔ᜆᜃ), also known as the rentaka (Jawi: رنتاک), was a type of bronze portable cannon or swivel gun, sometimes mounted on merchant vessels and warships in Maritime Southeast Asia, from areas that are now the Philippines, Indonesia, Brunei, and Malaysia.
+Lela and rentaka are known by the Malays as meriam kecil (lit. 'small cannon'), the difference is that rentaka is smaller in length and bore than a lela.
+In Filipino, lantaka may be referred to as a type of kanyon ('cannon').

 The lantaka was cited by the National Commission for Culture and the Arts of the Philippines as an intangible cultural heritage of the country under the 'Traditional Craftsmanship' category that the government may nominate in the UNESCO Intangible Cultural Heritage Lists.
 The documentation of the craft was aided by ICHCAP of UNESCO.

 Etymology

-The name may stem from the Malay word lantak, which means "hammering down" or "ramming down", referencing its loading process (muzzle-loading).
+The name may stem from the Malay word lantak, which means 'hammering down' or 'ramming down', referencing its loading process (muzzle-loading).
 Ramrod in Malay is called pelantak.
-The Malay word rentak means "stamping the feet in anger", "pounding the feet together".
+The Malay word rentak means 'stamping the feet in anger', 'pounding the feet together'.